What Is Immigration?

 Economic reasons

 Economic immigrants travel from one region to the other regions to improve their quality of life.
-The most common reason that why immigrants leave their home includes:
+The most common reason why immigrants leave their home include:

 - Escape from poverty